anthonyguariglia/game-project/README.md

 Upon successful sign-in, a button will appear that allows them to start a new game.

-Selecting 'NEW GAME' will prompt them to select their symbol, choosing between X and O.
+Selecting 'NEW GAME' will prompt them to select their opponent, either player or computer as displayed by the two icons.

+If the player is selected, they will be prompted to select a symbol, choosing between X and O.

+If the computer is selected, they will have the option to choose between an easy and a hard difficulty, as represented by the smiling and frowning face, respectively.
+Once selected, they will be directed to the same symbol selection screen to choose between X and O.

 Once a piece is selected, the game board will appear and the user will be able to select their desired square.
 Selection of the square will populate that space with their symbol.